rangercyh/jps/README.md

 # path_finding

-### if you prefer to across conner diagonal grid then just make.
+## if you prefer to across conner diagonal grid then just make.

-### if you prefer to avoid across conner diagonal grid:
+## if you prefer to avoid across conner diagonal grid:

     make CFLAG="-D__CONNER_SOLVE__"

+# CFLAG explain

 avoid entry conner barriers